 Another room upstairs was the first stage for plays in San Diego.

 Yet another room is the location where they used to have an old shop that sold supplies, all of this adds to the authentic vibe of the house.

-As far as scary things, the most frightening item I saw during my time here was these creepy dolls they had all over the rooms.
+As far as scary things, the most frightening item I saw during my time here was the creepy dolls they had all over the rooms.
 Honestly, I don’t need to see a ghost; those dolls were bad enough!
 You can do effects on your photos like the above one to make it look a lot creepier then it is though.

 So while I didn’t see any ghosts, the Whaley House was a pretty cool place to walk around.
-There is not a lot to see for the 8 dollars, so this is not for everyone, but I thought it was fun.
-Let me know your thoughts in the comments and be sure to tell me if you have seen a ghost here!
+There is not a lot to see for the 10 dollars, so it is not for everyone, but I thought it was fun.
+Let me know your thoughts in the comments, and be sure to tell me if you have seen a ghost here!